 - We believe that regular feedback is critical.
 This will come in the form of personal 1:1 meetings as well as staff meetings

-- Stipend: Minimum of $1,100/month for an appointment requiring no more than 19 hours a week
+- Stipend: Minimum of $1,282/month for an appointment requiring no more than 19 hours a week

 - RSF will cover the cost of 9 credits tuition/semester for GA’s accepted into this program.
 University fees and other fees are the responsibility of the student

-- Additional payment by RSF: Mandatory additional payment of $130 per month for living expenses, as per the Collective Bargaining Agreement (CBA)
+- Additional payment by RSF: Mandatory additional payment of $160 per month for health insurance or other living expenses, as per the Collective Bargaining Agreement (CBA)

 - Professional development is very important to us: RSF will provide compensation to attend a limited number of regional professional development conferences and workshops.
-There are also funds available to attend national or world conferences, but the Assistant must apply for these funds
+There are also funds available to attend national or international conferences, but the Assistant must apply for these funds

 - Exercise a sense of responsibility, judgment, and integrity on and off campus.
 This includes, but is not limited to, compliance with all RSF and MSU policies; the Student Conduct Code; local, state, and federal laws

 - Know, understand and adhere to University policies.
 Be well versed in the rationale behind them so that you can inform students of this information properly

 To apply for a position, please submit the following to [email protected] by January 31, 2021: (We will continue to accept applications until the GA position has been filled)

 - Current resume or CV